emmawalshdev/kaytea_art/README.md

 #### Checkout Page
 * The checkout page contains an order form that shoppers must fill out to complete the checkout process.
-* If a user is logged in, they are promted to tick a checkbox in order to save their default information.
+* If a user is logged in, they are prompted to tick a checkbox to save their default information.
 If a user is not logged in, they are prompted to 'Login or Register' to save their details.

   ![Checkout page - save info](https://i.ibb.co/FV0tK8N/save-address-checkout.jpg)

 * An order summary reminds the shopper of their bag contents and the order total.
 * Payments are handled by Stripe.
 If card details are incorrect, an error message is triggered.
-If payement is successful, a confirmation email is sent.
+If payment is successful, a confirmation email is sent.
 **Please note**: The website currently uses Stripe's test functionality as opposed to live payments.

   ![Checkout page - error payment](https://i.ibb.co/6W0k41v/checkout-invalid-payment.jpg)